 Krazy K's Snack Shack doesn't really need a full-blown website at this point.
-However, having a Facebook page listing where they are and what else is going on helps them draw a crowd.
+However, having a Facebook page listing where they are helps them draw a crowd.

 Note that they also pin their location so that mobile users can simply click on the map and get directions to where they are.
 This page doesn't cost them anything but a little time.

 A great way to draw current customers back into your store time and time again is to give them loyalty cards.
 You've seen this method used at places like Panera Bread.
 Purchase so many dollars' worth of items, and you get a free cookie or drink.